 What Are Technical Skills?

 Technical skills involve the use of company or industry-specific methods and processes, formal problem-solving techniques, technology systems and machinery and other tools.
-Furthermore, they involve specialized knowledge and typically must be taught, like the education offered in a business administration program or at a vocational school.
-These are different from "soft skills" (what Katz would call "human" skills), which can be acquired and honed over time.
+Furthermore, they involve specialized knowledge and typically must be taught, like the education offered in a business administration bachelor program or at a vocational school.
+These are different from essential employable skills (what Katz would call "human" skills), which can be acquired and honed over time.
 Technical skills may involve performing a predetermined sequence of steps or carrying out a specific physical action.
 Thus, these skills can change depending on the particular processes, procedures and regulations that are standard in your industry.1

 Importance of Technical Skills for Managers